Olympics-As unpredictable Games looms, Japan's sponsors struggle to adapt

-TOKYO, June 2 (Reuters) - With less than two months left until the start of the Tokyo Olympic Games, Japan’s Asahi Breweries still doesn’t know whether fans will be allowed into stadiums to buy its beer.
+TOKYO (Reuters) -With less than two months left until the start of the Tokyo Olympic Games, Japan’s Asahi Breweries still doesn’t know whether fans will be allowed into stadiums to buy its beer.

 Japan has scaled back its Olympic plans amid the COVID-19 pandemic and a slow vaccine roll-out.
 Now, foreign spectators won’t be allowed in the country and organisers have yet to decide how many domestic spectators, if any, can attend.